ochiengsulwe/simple_shell/README.md

 ## Acknowledgements

-* This project is based on the concepts learned in the ALX-Software Engineering Program - Low-level Programming::programming in C.
+* This project is based on the concepts learned in the ALX-Software Engineering Program, Sprint II - Low-level Programming::programming in C.
 * This project is a group work done jointly by https://github.com/Keny09 and https://github.com/ochiengsulwe